cwcon/push/README.md

 * Footer -> `_includes/footer.html`

-### Subtitle ideas
-* Push: A Journal of Source-Literate Digital Writing
-* Push: A Journal of Source-Level Digital Writing & Rhetoric
-* Push: A Journal of Writing at the Source Level
-* Push: Research on Writing at the Source Level
-* Push: Applied Research in Writing with Source Code
-* Push: Applied Research into Writers Writing Source
-* Push: Research on Writing with Source
-* Push: Research on Writing & Source Code
-* Push: Theory and Application of Source-Level Writing
-* Push: The Journal of Writing and Source Code
-* Push: The Journal of Writing in Source Code

 ## Known issues

 1. Once the ``_tmp/`` site directory has been generated, running ``$ jekyll --server --auto`` will